mwilliamson/locket.py/README.rst

         lock.release()

 Locks largely behave as (non-reentrant) `Lock` instances from the `threading` module in the standard library.
-That is:
+Specifically, their behaviour is:

+* Locks are uniquely identified by the file being locked, both in the same process and across different processes.

 * Locks are either in a locked or unlocked state.